Abraham Yahuda: Death and legacy

 Yahuda died in New York in 1951.
 Upon his death, much of Yahuda's vast collection of rare documents was donated to the Jewish National and University Library, amounting to about fifteen hundred documents.
 Much of the donated material was of Arabic origin.
 However, several hundred items were in ancient Hebrew as well.
 Also included were a number of documents from other countries, including a number of illuminated manuscripts and unpublished documents penned by Isaac Newton.
-The collection of 7,500 handwritten theological papers was granted recognition within UNESCO's "Memory of the World" registry, recognizing documents which should be preserved for future generations.
+The collection of 7,500 handwritten theological papers was granted recognition within UNESCO's Memory of the World International Register, recognizing documents which should be preserved for future generations.

 In 1952, a posthumous work by Yahuda titled Dr. Weizmann's Errors on Trial was published.
 This work responded to Chaim Weizmann's memoir Trial and Error (1949).
 The work had a somewhat scathing tone as a result of the slight he felt in being anonymously referred to in Weizmann's memoir as a Spanish professor of marrano background.

 While Yahuda anticipated the damage that would be inflicted by the Zionists on Arab–Israeli relations, he was not the only one.
-Scholars like Moshe Behar and Zvi Ben Dor Benite associate him with other Palestinian Jews like Hayyim Ben Kiki (1887-1935), who authored a text in 1921 criticizing the behavior of European Zionists in The Question of All Questions: Concerning the Settling of the Land (in Hebrew), and Nissim Malul (1893-1957), a Palestinian Jewish Zionist who advocated for mandatory Arabic language education for European Jews settled in Palestine to improve relations with non-Jewish Palestinians.
+Scholars like Moshe Behar and Zvi Ben Dor Benite associate him with other Palestinian Jews like Hayyim Ben Kiki (1887–1935), who authored a text in 1921 criticizing the behavior of European Zionists in The Question of All Questions: Concerning the Settling of the Land (in Hebrew), and Nissim Malul (1893–1957), a Palestinian Jewish Zionist who advocated for mandatory Arabic language education for European Jews settled in Palestine to improve relations with non-Jewish Palestinians.